toolstack/gp-import-from-wp-org/README.md

 ## GP Import Translations from wordress.org

-A plugin for [GlotPress as a WordPress plugin](https://github.com/GlotPress/GlotPress-WP) that imports a lanaguage from wordpress.org's translation site.
+A plugin for [GlotPress as a WordPress plugin](https://github.com/GlotPress/GlotPress-WP) that imports a language from wordpress.org's translation site.

 With a single click you can now import translations that reside on translate.wordpress.org in to your local GlotPress installation!